-Definition 3.49 (Commitment Scheme).
+Definition 3.61 (Commitment Scheme).
 A commitment scheme is a two-phase interactive protocol between Alice, the sender, and Bob, the receiver.
-A commitment scheme must be correct, binding and hiding.

 - Commit phase: Alice commits to a message m by producing a public commitment c and a secret decommitment d.
 Alice sends c to Bob. - Reveal phase: Alice sends m and d to Bob.
 Bob verifies that the message m corresponds to the commitment c.